AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/predictive-healthcare-analytics/reports/findings_report.md

 | Decision Tree | 0.68 | 0.70 | 0.67 | 0.68 | 0.72 |
 | Neural Network | 0.81 | 0.83 | 0.80 | 0.81 | 0.87 |
 | Random Forest | 0.79 | 0.82 | 0.76 | 0.78 | 0.86 |

+Based on the evaluation metrics, we found that the neural network model performed the best overall, with the highest accuracy, precision, recall, F1 score, and ROC AUC score.
+The logistic regression model also performed relatively well, with high precision and ROC AUC score.

+## Model Refinement

+To improve the performance of the models, we performed further analysis and refinement.
+Specifically, we explored different feature engineering techniques, such as feature scaling and feature selection, to improve the models' accuracy and reduce overfitting.
+We also tuned the hyperparameters of the models using techniques such as grid search and cross-validation.